 Hold yourself accountable

 Instead of drafting a plan and filing it away, make your changes ‘publicly’ available.
-Put your projects and relevant parts of your overall plan on the “wall” (project software) for your team to see, and by doing this, you can build momentum within your team relationships and foster greater confidence.
+Put your projects and relevant parts of your overall plan on the “wall” (project software) for your team to see.
+As a result, you can build momentum within your team relationships and foster greater confidence.

 How can you continue incorporating power into your business into 2021?